Wickwood-LLC/simpleads/README.txt

 - Text Ads allows to advertise any text.
-If you would like to advertise videos from YouTube, Vimeo, Blip.TV or other sites, simply install Video Filter module and enable WYSIWYG plugin for it.
+If you would like to advertise videos from YouTube, Vimeo, Blip.TV or other sites, simply install Video Filter module and enable WYSIWYG plugin to embed video you want.

 - Flash Ads, upload FLW file and it will automatically show-up in your block.